catsolot/pymiditools/README.md

 Import the pymiditools package to use the methods.
 So far the only methods support are methods to read in MIDI files, write MIDI files, and to see what kind of instruments are being used in a MIDI file.

+# Note

+This is mainly a learning project for me.
+Take that for whatever it is worth.